Jun He Law Offices

 JunHe LLP, formerly Jun He Law Offices (君合律师事务所 (君合律師事務所, Jūnhé Lǜshī Shīwùsuǒ)) is a corporate law firm headquartered in Beijing, China.
 JunHe is one of the first private Chinese law firms.

 As of 2022, JunHe has eleven offices: in Beijing (head office), Shanghai, Shenzhen, Guangzhou, Dalian, Haikou, Chengdu, Qingdao, Hangzhou, Hong Kong, New York, and Cupertino.
 The firm's working languages are Chinese, English, Korean, and Japanese.

 JunHe is a member of Multilaw and Lex Mundi.

 Rankings

 JunHe was recommended by the 2010 edition of the IFLR1000, a guide to the world's leading financial law firms, in the following areas:

+In July 2024, JunHe was honored with multiple accolades at the China Business Law Awards 2024, presented by Law.asia.
+The firm received awards across various categories, including Golden League, Legaltech Pioneers, Banking and Finance, Capital Markets (Domestic), Capital Markets (Hong Kong & Overseas), Data Protection and Privacy, ESG, Mergers & Acquisitions (Inbound & Domestic), Mergers & Acquisitions (Outbound), Restructuring & Insolvency, and sector-specific categories such as Automotive, Industrials and Manufacturing, Aviation, Construction and Infrastructure, Consumer and Retail, Energy and Natural Resources, Healthcare, and Pharma and Life Sciences.

 Clients

 The firm's major clients as of 2008 include(d) Citigroup, UBS, JPMorgan Chase, Deutsche Bank, Morgan Stanley, Ferrero, Motorola, Nokia, IKEA, BHP, Walmart, Nissan, Northwest Airlines, and ExxonMobil, as well as a number of local Chinese companies.